If you’d like to become a carer for Corinium Care, please take the time to read through the information contained in the questions and answers below.

 Our training is first class and we pride ourselves on our high standards and attention to detail.

 All successful applicants attend a free introduction-to-caring training programme before being registered with our agency.
-This ensures that all new applicants are adequately prepared for their role as 24-hour live in carers and feel confident working with our clients.
+This ensures that all new applicants are adequately prepared for their role as live-in carers and feel confident working with our clients.
 We then provide ongoing training for all our registered carers.

 We employ our carers directly, ensuring that you have paid holidays, full protection and excellent terms and conditions.